 editor:variable-value name &optional kind where

-Returns the value of the editor variable name, where name is a symbol.
-An error is signalled if the variable is undefined.
+The reader returns the value of the editor variable name, where name is a symbol.
+An error is signaled if the variable is undefined.
 The argument kind can take the value

 :mode.
 The default value of kind is